-The Trump administration is trying to repeal the most significant step the U.S. ever took toward reducing the pollution that causes climate change is under attack.
+The Trump administration is trying to repeal the most significant step the U.S. ever took toward reducing the pollution that causes climate change.

-On August 3, 2015 President Obama unveiled the final Clean Power Plan, setting the first-ever national limits on carbon pollution from power plants — the nation's largest source of these emissions.
+In 2015, President Obama unveiled the final Clean Power Plan, setting the first-ever national limits on carbon pollution from power plants — then the nation's largest source of these emissions.
 In this historic announcement, the United States said that it is no longer acceptable to put unlimited amounts of climate pollution into our air.

 The states that join the race first, and run it the fastest, will win both more investment in clean technologies and less air pollution for their communities.
 And we will all benefit from less severe temperature increases, less dangerous sea level rise, and fewer ferocious storms.

 But the Trump Administration is now trying to stop the Clean Power Plan.
 On June 19, 2019, the Trump administration signed a final rule doing away with the Clean Power Plan and putting in place a harmful and unlawful replacement.
 And lawsuits about the Clean Power Plan continue in our courts.

 EDF will keep fighting to protect the Clean Power Plan.